johnhess/web-app-workshop/README.md

 Until now.

 That's because right now, you're about to spend about an hour to turn a simple Python function into a website anyone can visit.
-That website runs your function and shows the result to your visitors.
+That website runs your function (with arguments chosen by the visitor) and shows the result, computed in real-time, to that visitor.
 This is your first step to "The Social Network"-level fame.
 You rejoice*.

 ## Before the talk